Lito Atienza: 2022 vice presidential campaign

 On October 1, 2021, Atienza filed his certificate of candidacy for Vice President for 2022 Philippine presidential election under PROMDI together with Senator Manny Pacquiao for President.
 Atienza underwent knee replacement surgery in February 2022 days after spraining his foot, making him unable to join Pacquiao in his campaign sorties, as well as the vice presidential debates.
 He lost the race with 270,381 votes, placing 5th behind Davao City Mayor Sara Duterte.

+2025 Congress comeback attempt

+On October 1, 2024, Atienza, as the first nominee, led the Buhay Party-List in filing its certificate of nomination and acceptance for the 2025 Philippine House of Representatives elections.
+However, the party-list failed to secure a seat in the 20th Congress.

+In Manila, Atienza endorsed the mayoral bid of former Mayor Isko Moreno, who is running with his daughter Chi Atienza as the vice mayoralty candidate in 2025.

 Leadership style

 Atienza's leadership can be described into three aspects; (1) social and community development – where he focused on improving the welfare of senior citizens and of children, especially for abandoned children, (2) improving living conditions by improving government services and facilities, and (3) simplifying the bureaucracy in dealing with the city government of Manila.